 Do you want to make a big difference in the lives of others over spring break?
 Interested in visiting another region of the country?
 ASB trips take students to domestic locations to explore social justice themes.
 Trips help students think critically about their role in the global society through service, activism, inquiry and leadership.
 Students are challenged to step out of their comfort zone while giving back.

 - Immerse participants in a new cultural context

 - Raise awareness about social justice issues, the structures that perpetuate them, and explore potential solutions

 - Engage participants in meaningful volunteer service

-- Connect the social justice issues addressed during the Alternative Spring Break trips with social justice issues facing the Pittsburgh region, as well
+- Connect the social justice issues addressed during the Alternative Spring Break trips with social justice issues facing the Pittsburgh region

 - Encourage personal reflection through the lens of service